Anjelah Johnson will forever be known for two characters: an impossibly rude fast-food employee,

 You got married last year.
 Is it hard to balance family life with life on the road?

 You’re coming to Washington right in election season.
-Will that influence your act at all?
+Will that influence your act

 Which comedians make you laugh?